Documentation

 npx @okmira/mcp setup

-Supports --api-url for custom API URLs and --no-hooks to skip hook installation.
+Supports --upgrade to refresh configs without re-authenticating, --api-url for custom API URLs, and --no-hooks to skip hook installation.
 Auto-detects your installed AI coding tool and writes the correct config format.

 Manual setup